Permit Types

 Permit Application Submissions

-- Construction permit applications shall follow the requirements as set forth in the Central Arizona Fire and Medical Authority (CAFMA) Construction Guidelines for Contractors and Architects.
+- Fire protection system permit applications shall follow the requirements as set forth in the Central Arizona Fire and Medical Authority (CAFMA) Construction Guidelines for Contractors and Architects.

-- Construction permits are valid for 180 days from the date of permit approval.
+- Fire protections system permits are valid for 180 days from the date of permit approval.

 - Per 2018 IFC 105.3.2: One or more extensions may be granted by the fire code official, following a written request from the permitted contractor which demonstrates justifiable cause.
 Use the Permit Extension link above to request an extension before the permit expires.